-Brett Polegato's artistic sensibility has earned him the highest praise from audiences and critics: "his is a serious and seductive voice" says The Globe and Mail, and The New York Times has praised him for his "burnished, well-focused voice" which he uses with "considerable intelligence and nuance.”
-He appears regularly on the world's most distinguished stages including those of Lincoln Center, La Scala, the Concertgebouw, the Opéra National de Paris, Glyndebourne Festival Opera, the Lyric Opera of Chicago, Houston Grand Opera, the Teatro Real, Roy Thomson Hall, the Kennedy Center and Carnegie Hall, and has collaborated with conductors such as Yannick Nézet-Séguin, Daniele Gatti, Andris Nelsons, Bernard Haitink, Seiji Ozawa, Jeffrey Tate, Marc Minkowski, and Martyn Brabbins.
+Brett Polegato's artistic sensibility has earned him the highest praise from audiences and critics: "his is a serious and seductive voice" says The Globe and Mail, and The New York Times has praised him for his "burnished, well-focused voice" which he uses with "considerable intelligence and nuance."
+The Italian-Canadian baritone appears regularly on the world's most distinguished stages including those of Lincoln Center, the Metropolitan Opera, La Scala, the Concertgebouw, the Opéra National de Paris, Glyndebourne Festival Opera, the Lyric Opera of Chicago, Houston Grand Opera, the Teatro Real, Roy Thomson Hall, the Kennedy Center, Carnegie Hall and Wigmore Hall, and has collaborated with conductors such as Yannick Nézet-Séguin, Daniele Gatti, Andris Nelsons, Bernard Haitink, Seiji Ozawa, Jeffrey Tate, Marc Minkowski, and Martyn Brabbins.
 He can be heard as soloist in the Grammy Awards' Best Classical Recording of 2003 - Vaughan Williams' A Sea Symphony (Telarc) with the Atlanta Symphony Orchestra under the baton of Robert Spano.

-Equally at ease on the concert and recital stages, Mr. Polegato made his Carnegie Hall recital debut at Weill Recital Hall in May 2003 with pianist, Warren Jones.
-He returned the following year with the Atlanta Symphony to reprise their Grammy Award winning performance of A Sea Symphony, and again in 2012, as soloist in Walton's Belshazzar's Feast.
-He is a frequent guest artist with the Atlanta Symphony Orchestra, and has appeared with most every major U.S. and Canadian orchestra.
+Equally at ease on the concert and recital stages, Mr. Polegato made his Wigmore Hall recital debut in July 2019 with pianist, Iain Burnside, and his Carnegie Hall recital debut at Weill Recital Hall in May 2003 with pianist, Warren Jones.
+He returned to Carnegie Hall the following year with the Atlanta Symphony to reprise their Grammy Award winning performance of A Sea Symphony, and again in 2012, as soloist in Walton's Belshazzar's Feast.
+As part of "Bernstein At 100," he made his debut with the Orchestre National de Lille as the Celebrant in Bernstein's Mass.
 In 2012, he garnered critical acclaim as soloist in Zemlinsky's Lyrische Symphonie with conductor, Yannick Nézet-Séguin, and for his interpretation of the title role in Mendelssohn's Elijah for the Elora Festival.
 In 2005, he made his highly-acclaimed debut with the Cleveland Orchestra, in a programme which included Vaughan Williams' Five Mystical Songs and Fauré's Requiem.
-He has appeared as soloist with Leonard Slatkin and the National Symphony Orchestra in Walton's Belshazzar's Feast at Wolf Trap, the Chicago Symphony in the U.S. premiere of Saariaho's Cinq Reflets, the Boston Symphony Orchestra in Mahler orchestral lieder, the Rotterdam Philharmonic Orchestra under the baton of Yannick Nézet-Séguin, the Toronto Symphony in Beethoven's Ninth Symphony and Mahler's Des Knaben Wunderhorn, and the Calgary Philharmonic in John Adams' The Wound Dresser.
+He has appeared as soloist with Leonard Slatkin and the National Symphony Orchestra in Walton's Belshazzar's Feast at Wolf Trap, the Chicago Symphony in the U.S. premiere of Saariaho's Cinq Reflets, the Boston Symphony Orchestra in Mahler orchestral lieder, the Rotterdam Philharmonic Orchestra under the baton of Yannick Nézet-Séguin, the Toronto Symphony in Beethoven's Ninth Symphony, Mahler's Des Knaben Wunderhorn, and Jeffrey Ryan's Afganistan: Requiem for a Generation, and the Calgary Philharmonic in John Adams' The Wound Dresser.
 In 2002, he returned to the London BBC Proms for a concert performance of Ravel's L'heure espagnole with Gianandrea Noseda conducting, and rejoined the National Symphony Orchestra at the Kennedy Center for Brahms' Ein Deutsches Requiem.
 He has performed Handel's Messiah with the Toronto Symphony and Sir Andrew Davis, and with the Handel & Haydn Society under Andrew Parrott.
 As a recitalist, Mr. Polegato appears frequently throughout North America and Europe, and is particularly noted for his programming choices and wide range of repertoire.

 He finished first among the men at the 1995 Cardiff Singer of the World Competition.
-Mr. Polegato is represented exclusively by Simon Goldstone at Intermusica Artists.
+Mr. Polegato is represented exclusively by Simon Goldstone at Rayfield Allied.